XieYHccc/Quark/README.md

 5. ```cd build```
 6. ```cmake ..```
 7. ```make``` or open .sln
-8. On windows you need to copy "Assets" and "BuildInResources" directories to the folder where Editor.exe exist.(Kinda ugly, will be imporved in the future)

 ## Feature
 - Render Hardware Interface
 - Vulkan Backend
 - 3D Scene Renderer (Forward Renderer)